-There is currently no cure, but effective treatment can slow down or stop the progression of the condition and prevent complications.
-Treatments work best when a person starts taking them early in the disease progression.
+There is currently no cure for RA.
+However, effective treatment can slow down or stop the condition’s progression and help prevent complications.
+Treatments work best when a person starts them early in the disease progression.

 In this article, we look at how RA may affect a person’s lifespan.

-Yet in many cases, people with RA have the same life expectancy as people without it, especially when the symptoms are well controlled.
+However, with the correct management, many people with RA can have the same life expectancy as those without it.

 RA causes inflammation throughout the body that, over time, can damage organ tissues.
 Having RA-related complications can affect a person’s lifespan.

-People with RA may be more likely to develop infections because of weakened immune system function.
-Some medications that people use to treat RA can also increase the risk of infection.
+People with RA may be more likely to develop infections because of reduced immune system function.
+Some medications prescribed to treat RA can also increase the risk of infection.

-It is difficult to predict how complications of RA will affect a person’s lifespan because their risk and severity depends on a wide range of factors.
+It is difficult to predict how complications of RA may affect a person’s lifespan.
+This is because their risk and severity depend on a wide range of factors.

 - sex, with females being more likely to develop severe RA, though males with and without RA have a higher risk of cardiovascular disease

 - age at diagnosis, with early diagnosis improving a person’s outlook

 - lifestyle factors such as smoking and drinking alcohol